avTranscoder/avTranscoder/USAGE.md

 # How to use avTranscoder

 ## When to use avTranscoder
-* when you need to access the API of ffmpeg, but you want to avoid the head-hurting part of AVPacket, AV_TIME_BASE and all the stuff deep inside ffmpeg.
+* when you need to access the API of ffmpeg, but you want to avoid the head-hurting part of AVPacket, AV_TIME_BASE and all the deep ffmpeg components.
-* when you would like to access the ffmpeg features in your language (currently Java and python, tomorrow what you want!).
+* when you would like to access the ffmpeg features in your language (currently Java and Python, tomorrow what you want!).

 ## API
-The original code is in C++, but almost all the methods are translated into python/java without any changes.
+The original code is in C++, but almost all the methods are translated into Java/Python without any changes.
-So a good way to start is to have a look at the [C++ code](src/AvTranscoder) (since the generated python/java code is ugly).
+So you should start having a look at the [C++ code](src/AvTranscoder) (since the generated Java/Python code is ugly).

 In the sake of brevity, the example code of the following section is written in python.